Gabriel Over the White House: Plot

-The President fires the Cabinet and forces Congress to adjourn, declaring that if he is a dictator, it is a dictatorship based on Jefferson's idea of democracy: the greatest good for the greatest number.
-He broadcasts his plans: an end to foreclosures, a National Banking Law, aid for 55 million agricultural workers, attack racketeering.
-He has already repealed Prohibition.
+When Hammond fires his Cabinet, there is discussion about impeaching him.
+He appears at the Capitol and forces Congress to adjourn until normal conditions are restored, declaring that, if he is a dictator, "it is a dictatorship based on Jefferson's definition of democracy: a government for the greatest good of the greatest number."
+In a radio broadcast, he proposes a temporary stop to foreclosures, a National Banking Law, aid for agricultural workers, and an attack on racketeering.